How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 Method 1: Install Using a Bash Script (Quick & Easy)

 I made a bash script that will do everything on this page in one simple step.
 You can find it on my GitHub page over here https://github.com/nwdigital/firefox-kiosk.
-Download the latest version from the Releases section, extract the files from the zip and copy install-firefox-frame-kiosk.sh to your home folder of the target Ubuntu Core device.
+Ctrl + V or right click + copy the contents of install-firefox-frame-kiosk.sh.

 Make install-firefox-frame-kiosk.sh executable.
 Copy and paste the following in terminal and hit enter.